gazpachu/joanmira/pages/blog/2016-01-01---geek-life/index.md

 category: tech
 ---

 Since I was very young, I liked computers and techy stuff; this hobby started at the age of 7 when I visited my cousins from Barcelona.
-I was amazed by the things the [Amiga 500](http://en.wikipedia.org/wiki/Amiga_500) could do and more than anything, I was very jealous of the nearly 1000 videogames that my cousin was able to download from [BBS](http://en.wikipedia.org/wiki/Bulletin_board_system) and other *underground* channels...
+I was amazed by the things the [Amiga 500](http://en.wikipedia.org/wiki/Amiga_500) could do and more than anything, I was very jealous of the nearly 1000 videogames that my cousin was able to get for his collection.

 ![](/blog/geek-life/images/1.jpg "Amiga 500, Monkey Island and Atari 2600")